Bernard Lee: Early acting career

 After graduating from RADA in the 1930s, Lee began working in repertory theatre in Cardiff and in Rusholme, Manchester, before beginning work on the West End stage in thrillers, such as Blind Man's Bluff.
 He also played comedic roles, such as in the play Ten Minute Alibi with Arthur Askey.

 Lee's screen debut was in The Double Event (1934), followed by a role as Cartwright in Berthold Viertel's Rhodes of Africa (1936), a biopic of Cecil Rhodes, in which he starred alongside Walter Huston, Oscar Homolka, and Basil Sydney.
 Although Lee was in wartime service in the army between 1940 and 1946, he had managed to act in several films earlier which were released between 1939 and 1943, including Murder in Soho, The Frozen Limits, and Let George Do It! (known in the US as To Hell with Hitler, 1940) with George Formby.

 Military service

-Lee served with the Royal Sussex Regiment during the Second World War.
+Lee served with the British Army during the Second World War.
+He was commissioned as a second lieutenant in Royal Sussex Regiment on 13 September 1941.
 While waiting to be demobbed he attended a golfing ladies' night where he met a producer.
 This subsequently led to his being offered a part in the play Stage Door.